17TH CENTURY ENGLISH PORTRAIT OF A NOBLEWOMAN c. 1655 - BY JOHN HAYLS ( 1600-1679)

 The painter’s untimely end came in 1679, where it was recorded that ‘comeing from the necessary house, he dropt down dead in the Garden. being drest in a velvet suit to go to a Ld Mayors feast.’

 I am most grateful to Diana Dethloff, Catharine Macleod and David Taylor for cofimrimg the attribution to this artist based upon the images seen here.
-I am also indebted to Jacquie Ansell Costume Historian and Senior Lecturer, Christie’s Education for the detailed information and analysis that she has provided on fashion and costume.
+I am also indebted to Jacqui Ansell Costume Historian and Senior Lecturer, Christie’s Education for the detailed information and analysis that she has provided on fashion and costume.

 Higher resolution images on request.
 Worldwide shipping available.